 The Independent School League’s (ISL) beginnings can be traced to 1948, when Tabor Academy, with Coach Jim Gowing among the organizers, banded together with eight other private high schools to form the Gummere League, the region’s first private high school soccer league.
 The original schools included: Belmont Hill, Brooks, Browne & Nichols, Governor Dummer, Milton, Nobles, St. Mark’s, and Tabor.

 The League’s championship cup was named in honor of Richard Gummere, a long-time teacher and coach at both Browne & Nichols and Haverford College; the Gummere Cup is undoubtedly one of the oldest secondary school soccer trophies in the country.
 Over time, the original Gummere League and other private school leagues joined together forming the sixteen school Independent School League, or ISL.
-Tabor, having left the League in 1972, is honored to rejoin this premier prep school athletic association.
+Tabor, having left the League in 1972, was honored to rejoin this premier prep school athletic association in the fall of 2017.

-Head of School John Quirk describes the opportunity, “with peers and rivals who understand that within the realm of competition and teamwork are endless opportunities for the best life-lessons to be manifest.”
-Quirk continued, “We are eager to have our philosophy honed by the collaborative spirit of others in this league, and to contribute to the broader learning conversation we know ISL schools enjoy.”
+Head of School John Quirk describes the league as “peers and rivals who understand that within the realm of competition and teamwork are endless opportunities for the best life-lessons to be manifest.”
+Quirk continued, when asked about the ongoing opportunity of membership: “We are eager to have our philosophy honed by the collaborative spirit of others in this league, and to contribute to the broader learning conversation we know ISL schools enjoy.”